 This comes in handy for prop betting fast paced sports such as tennis, table tennis, badminton, and volleyball where it is possible to make wagers on each and every serve.
 You can bet next point, next game winner, match winner, races to a certain number of points and can wager many additional markets.

-It is also worth noting that Bet365 is a highly reputable company.
 They were established in 1974 originally owning betting shops in the UK branded Provincial Racing.
 They have since moved their business online and have become the largest internet betting site.
 They are licensed in the United Kingdom, Gibraltar, Australia and other countries.
 Their website is available in over a dozen languages and two dozen currencies.
 They own the English Premier League franchise Stoke City FC.
 Based in Stoke, they are the UK’s seventh largest private employer.

-Bet365 currently offers a 100% initial deposit bonus.
 For players betting in GBP this is up to £100 maximum.
 There are options for most all other currencies too.

 Live Betting Football